nerves-project-attic/nerves_init_gadget/README.md

 haven't used `shoehorn` before, it separates the application initialization into phases to isolate failures.
 This lets us ensure that `nerves_init_gadget` runs even if we messed up something in our application code.
-It's useful during development so that you can still send firmware updates to a device.
+It's useful during development so that you can send firmware updates to devices with broken software.

 ```elixir
 # Boot Shoehorn first and have it start our app.